-Joe Corrigan, president of the St. Catharines Amateur Boxing Club, started coaching boxing in 1983 and his endeavours have earned him many recognitions.
-Such achievements include the 2001 Jack Gatecliff trophy for organizing boxing events in St. Catharines, the St. Catharines 2002 Sports person of the Year for his efforts in promoting amateur boxing and staging numerous boxing championships in St. Catharines, including the senior men’s and women’s national championships.
-Joe runs an active club and has organized many events including the Ray McGibbons Gloves, Arnie Boehm Classics, The Wise Guys Boxing Event, The Pearl Gloves and boxing trips to the Maritimes, U.S.A , Scotland, Ireland, kansas City, Las Vegas Joe has a strong belief that hard work produces results and money should never be an obstacle in the path of a determined athlete.
+Joe Corrigan president of the St. Catharines Amateur Boxing Club, started as a boxer then began coaching in 1983 and his endeavours have earned him many recognition’s.
+Such achievements include the 2001 Jack Gatecliff Award for organizing boxing events in St. Catharines also The St. Catharines 2002 Sports person of the Year for his efforts in promoting amateur boxing and staging numerous boxing championships in St. Catharines, including the senior men’s and women’s Canadian Championships.
+Joe runs an active club and has organized many events including the Ray McGibbons Gloves, Arnie Boehm Classics, The Wise Guys Boxing Event, The Pearl Gloves, Murphy’s Gloves.
+He also organized boxing trips to Nova Scotia, New Brunswick, U.S.A , Scotland, Ireland, Kansas City, Las Vegas and Boston.
+Joe has a strong belief that hard work produces results and money should never be an obstacle in the path of a determined athlete.

-Paul Zahra has been a member of the St Catharine’s Boxing Club for over ten years, starting off boxing for the club and then becoming a coach.
+Paul Zahra has been a member of the St Catharine’s Amatuer Boxing Club for over 20 years, starting off boxing for the club and then becoming a coach.
 Paul is a “Box On” instructor with Boxing Ontario and was an official for a brief time as well.
 Paul has had a long history in the combat arts of Taekwondo, judo, kickboxing and wrestling.
 Paul coached wrestling for over 15 years at Robert Land Academy where he presently works.
-Paul has been working with youth for over 24 years and was a member of the Canadian Armed Forces serving overseas in the Middle East in 1990-91.
-Paul has enjoyed the combat art but has found a true love in boxing due to the high level of competition and travel, as well as loyal friends and boxers he has met and coached over the years.
+Paul has been working with youth’s for over 24 years and was a member of the Canadian Armed Forces serving overseas in the Middle East in 1990-91.
+Paul has enjoyed combat arts but has found a true love in boxing due to the high level of competition and travel, as well as loyal friends and boxers he has met and coached over the years.